yvonnegichovi/yvonnegichovi/README.md

 - 👋 Hi, I’m @yvonnegichovi
-- 👀 I’m interested in Full stack engineering
+- 👀 Full stack engineer
+- 🌱 Alumni of ALX SWE and PLP Software Development Programs
-- 🌱 I’m currently learning software engineering at ALX
+- 🌱 I’m currently learning software engineering at Agility Africa
+- 💞️ I’m looking to participate in Open Source Coding
-- 💞️ I’m looking to collaborate with active and aspiring software engineers
+- 💞️ I’m looking to collaborate with active and aspiring software engineers on projects
 - ⚡ Fun fact: they say the first rule of software development is if it works don't touch it, but what if you tinker just a little...?

 <!---